gianlucadelgobbo/Folders-To-Google-Photos-Albums/README.md

 - `upload.log`: detailed log of all actions and errors
 - `credentials.json`: your OAuth2 credentials (ignored via `.gitignore`)

+## Utilities

+See the [utilities README](utilities/README.md) for additional tools and functions:
+- EXIF management
+- File timestamp synchronization
+- Album cache management
+- Date extraction from folder names

 ## Notes

 - Max file size is 10GB due to Google Photos API limitations
 - Albums are created using folder names (truncated to 100 characters if needed)
 - You must manually approve the OAuth2 access in the browser on the first run
+- The script uses async/await for better performance
+- Rate limiting is handled automatically with exponential backoff

 ## License